fluid-project/infusion-docs/InfusionEventSystem.md

     <td><code>removeListener</code></td>
     <td><code>listener: String/Function</code></td>
     <td>
-      Supplies either the same listener object which was previously supplied to `addListener`, or else the String representing its namespace key.
+      Supplies either the same listener object which was previously supplied to <code>addListener</code>, or else the String representing its namespace key.
 The designated listener will be removed from the list of registered listeners for this fierer.
     </td>
   </tr>
   <tr>
     <td><code>fire</code></td>
     <td>(arbitrary)</td>
     <td>
       Fires an event to all the registered listeners.
-They will each be invoked with the exact argument list which is supplied to `fire` itself.
-If this is a *preventable* event, `fire` may return `true` indicating that a listener has requested to prevent the effect represented by this event.
+They will each be invoked with the exact argument list which is supplied to <code>fire</code> itself.
+If this is a <em>preventable</em> event, <code>fire</code> may return <code>true</code> indicating that a listener has requested to prevent the effect represented by this event.
     </td>
   </tr>
   <tr>